turi-code/Dato-Predictive-Service-Client-Python/README.md

 **Notes**

 - Different models could support different query methods (recommend, predict, query, etc.) and different syntax and format for **data**.
-For now, you will need to know the supported methods and query data format before querying the model.
+You will need to know the supported methods and query data format before querying the model.

 #### Set timeout